 What Makes Auto Part Data So Hard To Work With?

-Auto part data is hard to work with because of the quantity of data and the complexity.
+Auto part data is hard to work with because of the quantity of data and complexity.
 Every ecommerce site has this standard product data:

 - Brand name and manufacturer part number